Instructors

 Mrs. Monica Seeley

 Monica Seeley has a BS in Recreational Therapy from St. Thomas Aquinas College in New York.
 After college, Monica worked with children and the elderly in New York State facilities before taking the opportunity to fly for United Airlines as a flight attendant.
 Monica started homeschooling in 2011 while living in Connecticut before moving to Virginia in 2014.
 She is a vegetable/flower garden enthusiast and recently became certified as a master farmer.
 When she is not working in her gardens, she is busy attending her children's sporting events.
-Monica and her husband Tom have been happily married for 20 years and have six children.
+Monica and her husband, Tom, have been happily married for 20 years and have six children.

 Mrs. Megan Silvestri

 Megan Silvestri graduated from Miami University of Ohio with her Bachelor’s degree in nursing, and was commissioned as a nurse corps officer in the U.S. Navy.
 Her teaching began during her military service, where she taught prenatal classes for new parents and labor and delivery classes for junior nurses.
 Megan served at hospitals in California, Naples, Italy, and Virginia, where she met her active duty navy husband.
-When their first child was born in Okinawa, Japan, Megan became a stay at home mom.
+When their first child was born in Okinawa, Japan, Megan became a stay-at-home mom.
 Their family eventually settled in Waterford in 2016 after deciding they were ready to put down some roots.
 Megan began homeschooling seven years ago when her oldest started kindergarten.
 She is a Level 1 Catechist for the Joyful Child Atrium in Purcellville, taught previously at CHRSM, and is excited to be back in the classroom this year.
-Megan and her husband, Jason, have 5 children and are parishioners at St. Francis de Sales.
+Megan and her husband, Jason, have five children and are parishioners at St. Francis de Sales.

 Mrs. Angela Stock

-Middle School Spanish I & II
+Middle School Spanish 1 & 2

 Angela Stock graduated from Florida International University in Miami, FL with a B.S. in Occupational Therapy.
-She enjoyed working in Florida and California before graduating to her esteemed role as wife of John Stock, and homeschooling mom to 2 wonderful kids since 2013.
+She enjoyed working in Florida and California before graduating to her esteemed role as wife of John Stock, and homeschooling mom to two wonderful kids since 2013.
 She studied multiple years of Spanish in high school and college, but didn't fall in love with the language until she was able to use it with the many Spanish-speaking patients and staff and saw how fascinating it was to open doors of communication!

 Mrs. Stock and family are long time members of Leesburg Community Church, and are thrilled to be part of God's family with you!
-She enjoys spending time with family and animals, and this will be her 5th year teaching Middle School Spanish classes.
+She enjoys spending time with family and animals, and this will be her sixth year teaching Middle School Spanish classes.

 Mrs. Katie Swerda

-Katie Swerda received B.A.'s in History and Art History with minors in Chemistry and German from the University of Maryland and an M.S. in Art Conservation Science from the University of Delaware.
-She conserved paintings in Washington, D.C.; Baltimore, Maryland; Parentignat, France; and Vienna, Austria before marrying her first love.
+Katie Swerda received BA's in History and Art History with minors in Chemistry and German from the University of Maryland and an MS in Art Conservation Science from the University of Delaware.
+She conserved paintings in Washington, D.C., Baltimore, Maryland, Parentignat, France, and Vienna, Austria before marrying her first love.
 (Frank and Katie met at the age of six.)
 They live in Jefferson County, WV, where they attend Saint James Catholic Church and the Priory of the Annunciation with their six children.
 Katie is a member of the Third Order at the Priory and takes classes in pottery, taekwondo, and Latin.
 She has been homeschooling since their oldest child was in kindergarten in 2007.

 Katie started offering SAT-prep to help her own children receive large scholarships for college.
 She soon became excited to see that the SAT is a game that we can train to win.
 She enjoys seeing her students significantly improve their scores while having fun learning to master it.